strangerstudios/pmpro-donations/readme.txt

 == Changelog ==
 = .3.1 =
+* BUG: Fixed bug where donation dropdown amount was not set correctly when returning from PayPal to review.
+(Thanks, lok1728 on GitHub)
-* Fixed bug where donation amount was not being passed correctly to PayPal.
+* BUG: Fixed bug where donation amount was not being passed correctly to PayPal.

 = .3 =
 * Added support for PayPal express by saving donation amount into a session variable.